 ‘I’d put the boys to bed at 9 or 10pm and work until 2am because that was the only quiet time,’ she admits.

 ‘Then I’d get up at 6am.
 I did that for years.
-I thought I was incredibly productive; I didn’t realise I was burning out my adrenals and hurting myself just from not getting enough sleep.
+I thought I was incredibly productive; I didn’t realize I was burning out my adrenals and hurting myself just from not getting enough sleep.

 'The first thing I’d put into my body each morning was an espresso to kick-start my day.